Meet Owner and Chief Canine Officer Eris Mayeroff

 My goal as a trainer is to set you and your dog up for success and help you create a bond with them that’s built on trust, love and mutual respect.

-I’m a purely positive reinforcement trainer and as a member of the Association of Professional Dog Trainers, I adhere strictly to their standards regarding professional conduct and training philosophy.
-The idea is fairly simple: I use rewards – treats, praise, petting, toys, anything your dog likes – as motivation for your dog to repeat good behaviors.
-By rewarding the good behaviors and NOT rewarding the others, the undesirable behaviors start to fade away because the dog has no reason to do them.
+I’m a purely positive reinforcement and force-free trainer.
+The idea is fairly simple: I use rewards – treats, praise, petting, toys, anything your dog likes – as motivation for your dog to repeat desirable behaviors.
+By rewarding the desirable behaviors and NOT rewarding the others, the undesirable behaviors start to fade away because the dog has no reason to do them.

-Long story short – teaching a dog what TO do is more effective than trying to teach them what NOT to do.
+Long story short – teaching a dog what TO do is much more effective than trying to teach them what NOT to do.
+Set your dogs up for success, people!

 Above all, I want training to be a happy, fun experience for you and your dog.